stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/02_document_view.rst

        # ...
        def mouseReleaseEvent(self, event):
            super(CounterView, self).mouseReleaseEvent(event)
-           self._document.setValue(self._document.value()+1)
+           self._document.incrementValue()

 the ``setValue`` call will then issue a change notification that will update the button text via ``notify``.

-With this new design, we open the possibility for different GUI objects to stay synchronized against the Document state, something that would not have been possible with Smart-UI.
-We can now provide different representation modes for the same information, or modify it through different sources, either visual or non-visual.
+We can now provide multiple Views with different representation modes for the same information, or modify it through different sources, either visual or non-visual.
 We can for example add a Progress Bar

 .. code-block:: python